Connah’s Quay Nomads

 At the end of the M56 join the A494 towards Queensferry.
 Then leave the A494 and take the sliproad onto the A548 (signposted Flint/Chester).
 At the next roundabout take the fourth exit towards Flint (A548).
 Cross three roundabouts and after going over the impressive looking Flintshire Bridge, leave at the next exit (signposted Connah's Quay).
 At the roundabout take the sharp first left hand exit onto the B5129 towards Connah's Quay.
 After half a mile you will reach the entrance to Deeside College on your right and car parks.

-Connah's Quay is well served by main line North Wales Arriva train services between Holyhead and Chester, as well as the hourly "Borderlands line" South to North running service between Wrexham General and Bidston.
-Confusingly though, both separate lines pass through the Connah's Quay area with stations called Shotton and Shotton High Level, however they are in fact only around 150 metres apart, so don't worry if you feel you have got off at the 'wrong one'.
-In both cases the ground is around 20 minutes walk along the B5129 High Street through the town from these stations.
-See directions below.
+The nearest railway station is Shotton, which is just over two miles or a 40 minute walk away from the ground.
+Shotton is well served by main line North Wales Arriva train services between Holyhead and Chester, as well as the hourly "Borderlands line" South to North running service between Wrexham General and Bidston.
+Confusingly though, there are two stations called Shotton; Shotton and Shotton High Level.
+They are in fact only around 150 metres apart, so don't worry if you feel you have got off at the 'wrong one'.
+From Shotton Station descend down the pathway to the main road, at which you turn right.
+Go past the Wetherspoons Central Hotel pub (good for a pre-match pint) and walk straight along the High Street and then keep straight along the B5129.
+You will eventually reach the Deeside College Entrance and the stadium on your left.

 Over 65's £3

-Other concessions including students with valid ID £3
+Other concessions including Coleg Cambria Students with valid ID £3

 Official Matchday Programme £2.